-New joiners are introduced to Hysan's tradition, corporate culture and VMVs during the on-board orientation on their first day with Hysan.
-Aiming to develop the essential skills to embed our core values across our business, our staff also receives regular training on topics from leadership, personal capabilities, industry knowledge to compliance via our e-learning platform.
+New joiners to the Company are introduced to Hysan's traditions, corporate culture and VMVs during the on-board orientation on their first day with Hysan.
+With the aim of instilling essential skills and embedding our core values across our business, our staff also receive regular training in topics that range from leadership, personal capabilities and industry knowledge to compliance via our e-learning platform.
 Hysan Forum is also held regularly to share Hysan's strategy, business development and initiatives.

-Promoting a culture of open communication and proactive engagement among Hysan staff, Hysan Pulse, our staff engagement platform, is an interactive platform where corporate policies, company news, promotions and staff events are dissemenated.
-It serves as the key day-to-day channel where our core values are communicated, understood and embraced.
-The "Likes" and "Comments" from our employees helped the Company understand their views and concerns.
-Further details on talent development and training are set out in our 2022 Sustainability Report.
+Promoting a culture of open communication and proactive engagement among Hysan staff, Hysan Pulse, our staff engagement platform, is an interactive platform where corporate policies, company news, promotions and staff events are disseminated.
+It serves as the key day-to-day channel through which our core values are communicated, understood and embraced.
+The "likes" and "comments" from our employees help the Company understand their views and concerns.
+Further details on talent development and training are set out in our 2023 Sustainability Report.

-Employee feedback are collected regularly from formal and informal channels including performance review meetings, exit interviews and day-to-day conversations with a view to developing initiatives and programmes that will enrich our working environment and fuel the Company's growth in the coming years.
+Employee feedback is collected regularly from formal and informal channels, including performance review meetings, exit interviews and day-to-day conversations, with a view to developing initiatives and programmes that enrich our working environment and fuel the Company's growth.